 Complete the Direct PLUS Loan Application and Master Promissory Note (MPN), which is the written contract between you; the borrower; and the lender.
-This can be completed online at the Direct Loan website.
-Click the "Log In" button on the top right corner and sign in using your FSA ID Username or E-mail Address and FSA ID Password.
-Select "Apply for a Direct PLUS Loan” and complete application.
+This can be completed online at the Federal Student Aid website.
+Click the "Log In" button in the middle of the page and sign in using your FSA ID Username or E-mail Address and FSA ID Password.
+Select "Apply For Aid”, then "Apply for a PLUS Loan" and complete application.
 (Note: This process requires a credit check.)
 Once you have completed the application process and have been approved, and if you are a new borrower, you will be prompted to complete the Master Promissory Note (MPN).

 For Graduate PLUS Loan Borrowers Only:

 If you are a new borrower, complete the Loan Entrance Counseling, which is also available online at Federal Student Aid website.
 Click the "Log In" button in the middle of the page and sign in using your FSA ID Username or E-mail Address and FSA ID Password.
 Select “Complete Aid Process”, then “Complete Entrance Counseling”.